GB Invasive Non-native Species Strategy 2015

-The Great Britain Invasive Non-native Species Strategy 2015 was published last week and updates and replaces the original Strategy published in 2008.
+The Great Britain Invasive Non-native Species Strategy 2015 updates and replaces the original Strategy published in 2008.
 Broadly the Strategy summarises the success since the original plan and sets out objectives and key actions for the future.

 The Strategy has benefited greatly from the extensive input of a wide range of stakeholders and can be downloaded here.